Use an official Python runtime as the base image

 What is a multi-stage build, and how can it be used to reduce the size of a container image? #

-- Multi-stage Dockerfile: Enables creating Dockerfiles in multiple stages
+- Multi-stage Dockerfile: Enables creating Container Images in multiple stages

 - Multiple FROM statements: Each FROM starts a new build stage

-- Artifact copying: Transfer artifacts between stages to keep the final image small
+- Artifact copying: Transfer only necessary artifacts between stages to keep the final image small

 - Size optimization: Reduces final image size by excluding unnecessary tools and dependencies